 The E. J. Ourso College offers master’s degrees in the following:

 Candidates who wish to sit for the Certified Public Accounting exam in Louisiana must complete 150 hours of college-level coursework, subject to specific course requirements.
-Students can meet the 150-hour requirement and obtain a graduate degree in five years by completing the bachelor’s in accounting (121 hours) and the master’s in accounting (30 hours).
+Students can meet the 150-hour requirement and obtain a graduate degree in five years by completing the bachelor’s in accounting (121 hours) and the master’s in accountancy (30 hours).
 Ultimately, the challenge is to instill the breadth of knowledge necessary to cope in today’s complex environment.
 The Master of Science in Accountancy curriculum at LSU is designed to meet that challenge.
 With special emphasis on fundamentals and business decision making, the curriculum prepares students for a lifetime of continual learning and development.

 The LSU Flores MBA Program provides five distinctive paths for those seeking to earn their MBA: